Time Warner moves to bar shareholders from calling meetings

-(Reuters) - Time Warner Inc’s board moved to prevent its shareholders from calling special meetings, effectively throwing up a hurdle to any quick move to approve a potential takeover by Rupert Murdoch’s Twenty-First Century Fox.
+July 21 (Reuters) - Time Warner Inc’s board moved to prevent its shareholders from calling special meetings, effectively throwing up a hurdle to any quick move to approve a potential takeover by Rupert Murdoch’s Twenty-First Century Fox .

 Fox made an offer for Time Warner for about $80 billion or about $85 per share in a mix of stock and cash that Time Warner rebuffed, both companies disclosed last week.